notaSWE/notablog/_posts/2026-01-19-A-Game-So-Nice-I-Made-it-Thrice.md

 At this point it was time to fire up a game engine - but which one?
 On one hand, I spent a decent amount of time in Unity developing my previous game.
 But on the other hand, a simple game is a good excuse to learn something new.
 So I started leaning toward Unreal.
 But I enjoyed learning a bit of Godot a couple years back so maybe it was worth revisiting...enter analysis paralysis.

-Rather than overanalyze the process any further I decided to do what anyone with entirely too much time on their hands would do: make the same game in all three!
+Rather than overanalyze the process any further, I decided to do what anyone with entirely too much time on their hands would do: make the same game in all three!

 # The Game Mechanics